eurojojo/homewizard-dynamic-battery/docs/logictree.md

 - **Action:**
   `zero`
 - **Reason:**
   This is the “charge-only” hack: whenever there is real PV surplus and the battery is not full, the mode is forced to `zero` so that the surplus can be absorbed, even if the battery was previously in `standby`.

-Price level does **not** matter here.
+  In other words: **PV export always wins** (as long as SoC < 98%), regardless of price zone or arbitrage profit.
+This compensates for the lack of a native “charge-only” mode in the HomeWizard app.

 ---